Oct 2018 Update for Mobile Apps: you can make your friend list private using either Android or iOS Facebook app.

 Three friends of mine have had imposters make up Facebook accounts using their names, profile picture, and other information that was public on their page.
 Then, they harvested my friends’ public list of friends, and sent fake friend requests to them, instructing them to delete the “old” (REAL) accounts due to some phony made up computer problem.
 In the most recent, the imposter claimed the real account was lost to a Trojan on her Facebook.
 There is no such thing as a Trojan on Facebook but many people fell for it anyway.
 In every case…the imposter took the profile of a female friend in her late 50s or early 60s who is very trustworthy, admired, and who has friends who also look trustworthy (trusting!) and in every case, was able to convince people to befriend the imposter account.

 The easy way to prevent the above scam from happening to you is to make your Friend List private.
-This must be done on a computer, the option doesn’t exist on phone and tablet Facebook apps.
+These instructions are for a computer – see the update above for mobile app instructions.
 Here’s a tutorial video for members: 398.
 Facebook – Keeping Friends Private

 - View your Profile and click on the tab for Friends